Alec Brenner on When Tectonic Plates First Moved

 Testing the Authenticity of the Magnetic Signal

 A crucial part of paleomagnetic studies is to establish that the magnetic signals being measured date back to the original events being studied, rather than to some intervening event, such as metamorphism or hydrothermal flows, that could erase or overprint the original magnetization.
 In the podcast, Brenner describes several tests that are performed to this end.
-The figure illustrates two of them: the fold test and a cross-cutting intrusion test.
+The figure illustrates two of them: the fold test and a baked-contact test.
 In the fold test, the magnetic signal is original only if the field aligns when the effect of folding is removed (green layer).
-In the cross-cutting intrusion test, the field is original if it deviates from the measured direction only within (grey) or adjacent to (red) the cross-cutting intrusion, reverting to the measured direction further away from the intrusion (green).
+In the baked-contact test, the field is original if it deviates from the measured direction only within the cross-cutting intrusion (grey) or adjacent to the intrusion in the baked contact (red), reverting to the measured direction farther away from the intrusion (green).

 Models Consistent With the Observed Plate Motion